cweiske/jsonmapper/README.rst

      */
     public $person;

-   Note that the property has to be public to be used directly.
+   The property has to be public to be used directly.
+   Protected and private properties cannot be set; you will have to provide a setter method for them.

-   If no type could be detected, the property gets the plain JSON value.
+   If no type could be detected, the property gets the plain JSON value set.

    If a property can not be found, JsonMapper tries to find the property in a case-insensitive manner.